PDF-WuKong: A Large Multimodal Model for Efficient Long PDF Reading with End-to-End Sparse Sampling: Experiments

 To assess the effectiveness of the sparse sampler, we compared models trained with and without it.
-Without the sparse sampler, the MLLM struggled to process long documents with interleaved text and images, resulting in poor performance due to the overwhelming amount of irrelevant information.
+Without the sparse sampler, the MLLM struggled to process long documents with interleaved text and images, resulting in poor performance due to the large amount of irrelevant information.
 Introducing the sparse sampler significantly improved the model's accuracy, as evidenced in Tab.~\ref{sampler}, by efficiently selecting the most relevant content for each query.
 Furthermore, end-to-end joint training of the sparse sampler and the MLLM led to additional performance gains compared to training them separately.
-This indicates that our integrated design allows the two components to mutually enhance each other, optimizing both the retrieval of pertinent information and the generation of accurate answers.
+This indicates that our end-to-end optimization of multimodal representation and question answering can further promote the document understanding ability of MLLM.